Sudafed Side Effects

 Pseudoephedrine addiction is growing in popularity among teenagers and young adults.
 This is due, in part, to its availability.
 All pharmacies carry pseudoephedrine and its brand name counterpart, Sudafed.
 This leads to a cheap and easy high for teens.

 Pseudoephedrine addiction is defined as the abuse of, and dependence on, pseudoephedrine.
-The high produced is similar to that of ephedrine, a central nervous system (CNS) stimulant.
+The high produced via Sudafed side effects is similar to that of ephedrine, a central nervous system (CNS) stimulant.
 Users report a boost in energy, euphoria, and “tingly” feelings across their skin.

-Sudafed addiction may be a sign of future addictions.
+Sudafed addiction and getting high on pseudoephedrine may be a sign of future addictions.
 Pseudoephedrine is the main chemical used to make meth.
 If someone starts out abusing Sudafed, it’s possible they’ll move on to harder drugs in the future.

 When someone has a cold and takes the recommended dose of Sudafed, nothing bad happens.
 However, when someone takes above this recommended dose, serious effects can occur.